ThomasLatham/tlb-app/README.md

 #### Set Up Your Own GitHub Repository

 [Create a repo in GitHub](https://docs.github.com/en/get-started/quickstart/create-a-repo) to house your blog's code remotely.
-After that, enter the following commands in the terminal from before to point your local repo at your new remote one:
+After that, execute the following commands to point your local repo at your new remote one:

 ```bash
 git remote set-url origin <URL of the repo you just created>
 ```

-#### Push Your Changes to Remote

-With your GitHub repository set up and your blog's content tailored to your liking, you're almost ready deploy your blog.
-To make sure your deployment reflects all the changes you just made, push those changes to remote with the following commands:
+Then, to make sure your deployment reflects all the changes you just made, push those changes to remote with the following commands:

 ```bash
 git add .